Aswan Dam: Aswan High Dam prelude, 1954–1960

 American Secretary of State John Foster Dulles and President Dwight Eisenhower told Nasser that the U.S. would supply him with weapons only if they were used for defensive purposes and if he accepted American military personnel for supervision and training.
 Nasser did not accept these conditions, and consulted the USSR for support.

 Although Dulles believed that Nasser was only bluffing and that the USSR would not aid Nasser, he was wrong: the USSR promised Nasser a quantity of arms in exchange for a deferred payment of Egyptian grain and cotton.
 On 27 September 1955, Nasser announced an arms deal, with Czechoslovakia acting as a middleman for the Soviet support.
 Instead of attacking Nasser for turning to the Soviets, Dulles sought to improve relations with him.
 In December 1955, the US and the UK pledged $56 and $14 million, respectively, toward construction of the High Aswan Dam.

 Though the Czech arms deal created an incentive for the US to invest at Aswan, the UK cited the deal as a reason for repealing its promise of dam funds.
 Dulles was angered more by Nasser's diplomatic recognition of China, which was in direct conflict with Dulles's policy of containment of communism.

 Several other factors contributed to the US deciding to withdraw its offer of funding for the dam.
-Dulles believed that the USSR would not fulfil its commitment of military aid.
+Dulles believed that the USSR would not fulfill its commitment of military aid.
 He was also irritated by Nasser's neutrality and attempts to play both sides of the Cold War.
 At the time, other Western allies in the Middle East, including Turkey and Iraq, were resentful that Egypt, a persistently neutral country, was being offered so much aid.

 In June 1956, the Soviets offered Nasser $1.12 billion at 2% interest for the construction of the dam.
 On 19 July the U.S. State Department announced that American financial assistance for the High Dam was "not feasible in present circumstances."